tam3ourine/World_Happiness_Report_EDA/README.md

 Based mostly on Gallup World Polls.
 Gallup samples each country to represent about 98% of the population.
 In countries where phones are widely available, Gallup samples numbers and conducts interviews over the phone (~30 minutes).
 In countries where phones are not prevalent, then Gallup conducts in-person interviews, usually for about an hour.
 For most countries, the number of interviews was at least 1000.

 Features:
-1. Happiness Score - Gallup asked respondants to evaluate their current life as a whole using the mental image of a ladder, with the best possible life for them as a 10 and worst possible as a 0.
+1. Happiness Score - Gallup asked respondents to evaluate their current life as a whole using the mental image of a ladder, with the best possible life for them as a 10 and worst possible as a 0.

 2. Economy - based on GDP per capita is in terms of Purchasing Power Parity (PPP).
 The equation uses the natural log of GDP per capita.